New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 Museum Sulaiman Too, Osh, Kyrgyzstan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

 For more than one and a half millennia, Sulaiman Too has been revered as a sacred mountain by travelers.
 Its five peaks and slopes contain numerous ancient places of worship and caves with petroglyphs, as well as two largely reconstructed sixteenth-century mosques.
-The museum located in the cave is made up of two separate levels.
+The museum located in one cave is made up of two separate levels.
 Visitors enter through the lower level, which is entirely made of artificial caves.
 The second floor, made of a natural cave, opens through the front façade to a panoramic view of Osh.
 At the base of the mountain is another museum, called the Silk Road Museum.
 The Sulayman Too is the only UNESCO World Heritage Site in Kyrgyzstan.

 Jayma Bazaar, Osh, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.